rbumm/SlicerPACSConnector/README.md

 *   Series Description (projected)
 *   Date of Examination

 This extension (and Slicer) supports reading from PACS only.
-SlicerPACSConnector undergoes continuous testing with a hospital GEPACS (KSGR, Switzerland) as well as public PACS servers.
+SlicerPACSConnector undergoes continuous testing with a hospital GEPACS as well as public PACS servers.

 Slicer 4.13.xx and a recent CTK are required.